A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Introduction

 The paper is structured as follows.
-In Section \ref{methods_VAR} we define the model class of time-varying VAR models, which we focus on in this paper.
-We next present two sets of methods to recover such models: one method based on splines with and without significance testing (Section \ref{methods_GAM}), and one method based on kernel estimation with and without regularization \ref{methods_ks}.
-In Sections \ref{sim_A_randomgraph} and \ref{sim_B_UT} we report two simulation studies that investigate the performance of these two models and their stationary counter-parts.
-In Section \ref{sec_tutorial} we provide fully reproducible tutorials for both methods to estimate a time-varying VAR model from an openly available time series data set collected with the Experience Sampling Method (ESM).
+In Section \ref{methods_VAR} we define time-varying VAR models, which are the focus of this paper.
+We next present two sets of methods to recover such models: one method based on splines with and without significance testing (Section \ref{methods_GAM}), and one method based on kernel estimation with and without regularization (Section \ref{methods_ks}).
+In Sections \ref{sim_A_randomgraph} and \ref{sim_B_UT} we report two simulation studies that investigate the performance of these two models and their stationary counterparts.
+In Section \ref{sec_tutorial} we provide a fully reproducible tutorial on how to estimate a time-varying VAR model from an openly available time series data set collected in ESM studies using the kernel smoothing method using the R-package \emph{mgm} (we repeat the same tutorial with the GAM method in the appendix).
 Finally, in Section \ref{sec_discussion} we discuss possible future directions for research on time-varying VAR models.